kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 It needs to make integrating them ordinary.

-## Extension Through Composition Is More Stable Than Extension Through Internals
+## Extension Through Composition Is More Stable Than Extension Through Internals { #composition-stability }

 Framework internals change.